MakeSchool-Tutorials/Node-Rotten-Potatoes/P00-Bootstrap-An-Express-Project/content.md

 $ nodemon app.js
 ```

-You should see "Portfolio App listening on port 3000!" output in your terminal.
+You should see "App listening on port 3000!" output in your terminal.
 And if you enter `localhost:3000` into your browser, you should see "Hello World".

 # Add Handlebars.js as a Templating Engine